skaraen/barnes-hut-nbody/README.md

-# N-Body simulation using Barnes Hut
+# N-Body simulation using Barnes-Hut
 Simulation of an N-Body system using the Barnes-Hut algorithm on GPUs